 - 1. Connect your PC to the test system. - a.
-For units with an ethernet jack, use a standard straight-through RJ-45 ethernet cable to connect between the test set and the PC.
-The cable must be connected before the test set is powered on. - b.
+For units with an ethernet jack, use a standard straight-through RJ-45 ethernet cable to connect between the test set and the PC. - b.
 For units with Wi-Fi, connect to the test sets 2.4GHz network from your PC.
 The networks SSID will include the test sets serial number.
-Use the given password to connect to the network. - The test system has a built-in DHCP server that will automatically assign an IP address to your PC.
+Use the given password to connect to the network. - 2.
+The test system has a built-in DHCP server that will automatically assign an IP address to your PC.
 This requires that your PC is configured for DHCP, but all Windows PC's are configured this way by default.
 If your Ethernet port is configured with a fixed IP, then you will need to reconfigure it for DHCP like below: